 For More Information

-If you specific comments, questions or concerns about the latest transfer pricing changes, please contact us.
+If you have specific comments, questions or concerns about the latest transfer pricing changes, please contact us.

 Copyright © 2018, CBIZ, Inc. All rights reserved.
 Contents of this publication may not be reproduced without the express written consent of CBIZ.
 This publication is distributed with the understanding that CBIZ is not rendering legal, accounting or other professional advice.
 The reader is advised to contact a tax professional prior to taking any action based upon this information.
 CBIZ assumes no liability whatsoever in connection with the use of this information and assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect the information contained herein.